moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the most important React Hooks you used ?
 * How does Redux work ?
 * What is Redux Thunk ?
+* What is the Difference Between useEffect and useLayoutEffect ?

 #### Computer Science Questions: